Frequently Asked Questions

 Who owns Ooraminna Station Homestead?

-In 2017 Jan Hayes sold Ooraminna Station Homestead to the Lorimer Family who had been running cattle in the Northern Territoy for 20 years and with a rich family history in Pastoral Australia.
-Then in 2023 Jan sold Deep Well Station to The Oldfield Family, a Northern Territory Pastoral Pioneering family with pastoral history like no other.
+Very soon after this, old Bill sadly died and Jan shut down the propterty for over 10 years.
+In 2017, Jan Hayes sold Ooraminna Station Homestead to the Lorimer Family who had been running cattle in the Northern Territoy for 20 years and had a rich family history in Pastoral Australia.
+Then in 2023, Jan sold Deep Well Station to the Oldfield Family, a Northern Territory Pastoral Pioneering family with pastoral history like no other.

 The Lookout